Erb3/jsrinth/README.md

   - [x] Node statistics
   - [x] Forge updates

+## What to implement

+JSRinth should **not** implement API endpoints not featured on the API documentation.

 ## Copyright disclaimer

+> [!Important]
-Modrinth is property of Rinth Inc. JSRinth is in no way shape or form affiliated with Rinth Inc.
+> Modrinth is property of Rinth Inc. JSRinth is in no way shape or form affiliated with Rinth Inc.